Otago NORML

-Otago University NORML (also known as simply Otago NORML or NORML Dunedin) is a pro cannabis law reform student club at the University of Otago, affiliated to the Otago University Students Association.
-It is a local chapter of the national New Zealand cannabis law reform organisation NORML New Zealand, an affiliate of the National Organization for the Reform of Marijuana Laws (NORML).
+Otago University NORML (also known as simply Otago NORML or NORML Dunedin) is a pro-cannabis law reform student club at the University of Otago, affiliated to the Otago University Students Association.
+It is not affiliated to the national New Zealand cannabis law reform organisation NORML New Zealand, an affiliate of the National Organization for the Reform of Marijuana Laws (NORML).

-Most members are students or recent graduates of the University of Otago in Dunedin, Otago, New Zealand.
+Most members are students or recent graduates of the University of Otago in Dunedin, New Zealand.

 History

-Otago NORML has been active in various forms for many years.
 The history of Otago NORML is covered in the 2015 feature documentary Druglawed.

 1970s

 Sally Caswell investigates the effects of cannabis intoxication on subjects volunteered from among the ranks of Otago NORML.

 1980s

 Radio One begins broadcasting including in the schedule a NORML radio show run by members of the Otago University branch.